ImgBotApp/InternetNL/detail/web/ipv6/web-AAAA/verdict/good_en.md

-The web server (AAAA) comes with an IPv6 address.
+Your name server contains an AAAA record with an IPv6 addresss for you web server.